 If you have reactive dogs or would like a less busy hike, we’d suggest visiting during the week rather than on the weekend.
 Franklin was losing his cool by the end of the day.
 We were glad to get off the busy trail.

-On the walk back to the cabin, we saw more wildlife, although really small wildlife.
+On the walk back to the cottage, we saw more wildlife, although really small wildlife.
 A bunch of red efts were crossing the trail and the road.